snakster/cpp.react/tutorials/BasicEvents.md

 {% endhighlight %}
 `Merge` takes a variable number of arguments, so more than two streams can be merged at once.

-An alternative is using the overloaded `|` for merging:
+An alternative is using the overloaded `|` operator for merging:
 {% highlight C++ %}
 EventsT<> anyClick = leftClick | rightClick;
 {% endhighlight %}